GitHub-first release readiness

 Can pull request data predict release readiness?

 Pull request data can reveal useful risk signals such as scope, touched files, checks, findings, and review context.
-Qualyn combines those signals with other evidence before making a verdict.
+Qualyn combines those signals with other evidence before making the call.

 How does GitHub release readiness help engineering leaders?